DehuaZhao/mixtape/README.md

 ## Let's Mix

+- 20170827

+  - __All of Me (Live)__ from iTunes Festival: London 2013 by John Legend
+  - A live unplugged version.

 - 20170826

   - __Beauty and the Beast__ from the movie Beauty and the Beast by Ariana Grande & John Legend